I'm a fan of the Palms. They have great gambling, some of the best video poker you will find...

-The Venetian Resort Hotel and Casino Las Vegas charges a $20 resort fee per night per accommodation.
+The Venetian Resort Hotel and Casino Las Vegas charges a $25 resort fee per night.
 Fiddlesticks.
-The Venetian resort fee includes access to the Canyon Ranch Fitness center, internet, local & toll-free phone calls, daily newspaper, printing for boarding pass, one coffee at Cafe Presse, two-for-one well drink, wine, or domestic beer at La Scena, Laguna, Fusion, Oculus or Salute Lounges.
+The Venetian resort fee includes access to the Canyon Ranch Fitness center, internet, boarding pass printing, unlimited local and toll free calls, a daily newspaper,coffee or tea at Cafe Presse, one two-for-one drink coupon for well drinks, domestic beer or wine at any casino bar (except The Bourbon Room).

 Is it Worth It?If you get a good deal (off-peak weekdays, anyone?) and split the room four ways, the top-notch atmosphere and relatively smoke-free environment is indeed worth a pretty penny.